Skip to main content Skip to notification content

 Governance and disclosures

-Oversight of our ESG framework is part of the mandate of our Board of Directors’ Corporate Governance and Nominating Committee (CGNC).
-The CGNC reviews the progress made on our sustainability strategy and stays informed of ESG trends, risks, and opportunities through management engagement and reporting.
-As of March 5, 2024, members of the CGNC include the Chair of the Board and five other independent Board members.
+Oversight of our sustainability framework is part of the mandate of our Board of Directors’ Corporate Governance and Nominating Committee (CGNC).
+The CGNC reviews the progress made on our sustainability strategy and stays informed of trends, risks, and opportunities through management engagement and reporting at each meeting.
+As of February 28, 2025 the CGNC includes the Chair of the Board and six other independent Board members.

-Board members gain ESG experience through ongoing education sessions and reports on ESG strategy, trends, risks, and opportunities and are encouraged to attend sessions on ESG matters at meetings of the CGNC.
-In addition to these regular internal sessions, members of the CGNC participate in at least one externally facilitated ESG-related education session every two years.
+Board members gain sustainability experience through ongoing education sessions and reports on ESG strategy, trends, risks, and opportunities and are encouraged to attend sessions on ESG matters at meetings of the CGNC.
+In addition to these regular internal sessions, members of the CGNC participate in at least one externally facilitated sustainability-related education session every two years.
 The sessions may be external courses or externally facilitated sessions tailored to cover issues relevant to Manulife and open to all Board members.
+In 2024, the Board engaged an external facilitator to provide an educational session on climate transition planning & transition finance.

-The CGNC’s oversight of our ESG framework complements the work of the Executive Sustainability Council (ESC).
-The ESC consists of our Global Chief Sustainability Officer (CSO) along with nine members of our Executive Leadership Team (ELT), including our Chief Executive Officer (CEO).
-The Chair position, currently held by our Global Chief Marketing Officer, is held on a two-year rotational basis.
-The ESC meets monthly and is responsible for establishing the enterprise’s sustainability ambition, guiding the development and execution of the sustainability strategy, and providing recommendations and direction on matters related to ESG.
-In addition to the ESC, we have business segment level committees that execute asset-class-specific sustainability objectives.
+The CGNC’s oversight of our sustainability framework complements the work of the Executive Sustainability Council (ESC).
+The ESC consists of our Global Chief Sustainability Officer (CSO) and eleven members of our Executive Leadership Team (ELT), including our Chief Executive Officer (CEO).
+The ESC is scheduled to meet monthly and is responsible for establishing the enterprise’s sustainability ambition, guiding the development and execution of the sustainability strategy, and providing recommendations and direction on matters related to ESG.
+In addition to the ESC, within our asset management business we have business segment level committees that execute asset-class-specific sustainability objectives.

 Manulife is a Member of Several Global Sustainability Networks